RickStrahl/Westwind.Globalization/DownloadableAssets/Readme.md

 > Note: In ASP.NET Core Authentication features only work if you have actually hooked up an Authentication mechanism as part of the application in `Startup` with `app.AddAuthentication()`.
 More info can be on the [ASP.NET Docs Authentication Topics](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/)

-### Loading Admin UI Resources into the Database
-The zip file contains the Resx resources for the admin UI and adds them to your Properties folder.
-In order to use those resources you have to import them into

 ## Setting up ResourceTest Sample Page